Autism Services

 Program requirements:

-• Documentation of an autism spectrum disorder
+• Documentation of Autism

 • Completion of high school requirements